vmartinyan/MOJ-Portal/wp-content/plugins/ultimate-faqs/readme.txt

 6. All answers displayed in the 'list' FAQ mode
 7. WooCommerce product page with "FAQs" tab
 8. Example of FAQ page with custom FAQ font icons
+9. FAQ with comments enabled
+10. FAQ with ratings enabled
+11. FAQ with post author and date displayed
+12. FAQ social sharing
+13. Mobile view of FAQs
-9. Ultimate FAQs plugin dashboard
+14. Ultimate FAQs plugin dashboard
-10. Admin area showing all FAQs with their number of views as well as their categories
+15. Admin area showing all FAQs with their number of views as well as their categories
-11. Admin simple drag-and-drop FAQ ordering area
-12. Responsive, simple FAQ toggle and FAQ styling options with precise color controls
-13. View of FAQ custom fields in the admin
+16. View of custom fields on the FAQ post edit screen
+17. FAQ tab in WooCommerce product edit
+18. FAQ Categories
+19. FAQ Tags
+20. "Basic" area of the "Settings" tab
+21. "Premium" area of the "Settings" tab
+22. "Ordering" area of the "Settings" tab
+23. "Fields" area of the "Settings" tab
+24. "Labelling" area of the "Settings" tab
+25. "Styling" area of the "Settings" tab
+26. FAQ widgets

 == Changelog ==
+= 1.5.38 =
+- Added spacing and a span for category post counts

 = 1.5.37 =
 - Fixed an error with the "Main FAQ page" permalink setting